flyingwolf1701/Architectum/architectum-agents/tasks/create-architecture.md

       - If the project involves a user interface (as should be evident from the input PRD and potentially the architecture document itself mentioning UI components or referencing outputs from a Design Architect's UI/UX Specification phase):
         - Strongly recommend to the user that the next critical step for the UI is to engage the **Design Architect** agent.
         - Specifically, advise them to use the Design Architect's **'Frontend Architecture Mode'**.
-        - Explain that the Design Architect will use the now-completed main Architecture Document and the detailed UI/UX specifications (e.g., `front-end-spec-tmpl.txt` or enriched PRD) as primary inputs to define the specific frontend architecture, select frontend libraries/frameworks (if not already decided), structure frontend components, and detail interaction patterns.
+        - Explain that the Design Architect will use the now-completed main Architecture Document and the detailed UI/UX specifications (e.g., `frontend-spec-tmpl.txt` or enriched PRD) as primary inputs to define the specific frontend architecture, select frontend libraries/frameworks (if not already decided), structure frontend components, and detail interaction patterns.

 ### Output Deliverables for Architecture Creation Phase